 Using ntopng with nProbe Agent¶

-nProbe™ Agent is a lightweight probe/agent that implements a low-overhead event-based monitoring, mostly based on technologies such as eBPF and Netlink. nProbe™ Agent enhances network visibility by means of system introspection.
+nProbe™ also implements a low-overhead event-based processes monitoring, called agent mode, by leveraging on technologies such as eBPF. nProbe™ in agent mode enhances network visibility by means of system introspection.
 It enriches classical network data such as IP addresses, bytes and packets with system-introspected processes, users, containers, orchestrators, and other performance indicators.

-ntopng can be used to analyse and visualize data that has been generated or collected by nProbe Agent.
+ntopng can be used to analyse and visualize process data that has been generated by nProbe.
 The picture below shows how they can be combined together.

-Following is a minimal, working, configuration example of nProbe Agent and ntopng to obtain what has been sketched in the picture above.
-The example assumes both ntopng and nProbe Agent are running on the same (local) host.
+Following is a minimal, working, configuration example of nProbe in agent mode and ntopng to obtain what has been sketched in the picture above.
+The example assumes both ntopng and nProbe are running on the same (local) host.
 In case they run on separate machines, the IP address 127.0.0.1 has to be changed with the address of the machine hosting ntopng.
-You can even run multiple nprobe-agent and let them export to the same instance of ntopng.
+You can even run multiple nprobe agents and let them export to the same instance of ntopng.

 ntopng -i tcp://*:1234c -m "192.168.1.0/24"

-- -i specifies on which port ntopng has to listen for incoming data (see the port is 1234, the same used for nprobe-agent below)
+- -i specifies on which port ntopng has to listen for incoming data (see the port is 1234, the same used for nprobe below)

 - -m specifies the local network of interest.